PrettyVonTastic/odin-recipes/README.md

 # odin-recipes
 A collection of deliciousness

-Honestly, I'm still trying to figure out what collection of recipes i'm going to use.
-In the meantime, ultimately what this project is supposed to showcase is the HTML skills that I have learned so far.
+Ok, I figured it out.
+I didn't really want to do another food recipe page, so I decided to go with drinks instead.
+Each is matched up with a zodiac sign that the drink is supposed to embody.
+So here is my drink recipe project, showcasing my basic HTML skills that I have learned so far on The Odin Project.
+Enjoy!